nrs-org/novelslop/content/vol_01/chap_06.typ

   "Uhm, please go ahead" Mona murmured.

-  Mikoto then blurted out how much she idolized Narumi Sena.
+  Mikoto then blurted out about how much she idolized Narumi Sena.
 According to the nonsense she spouted out, she had been a long-time fan of Mona's sister after stumbling upon her picture on her timeline.
 It was Narumi Sena who gave her the courage to continue chasing her dreams, giving her power in her darkest